1985: The Year of the Spy: Randy Miles Jeffries

 Randy Miles Jeffries worked as a clerk for the FBI from 1978 to 1980.
 In 1983 he received a one-year suspended sentence for heroin possession and attended rehab.
 A social service worker referred him to Acme Reporting Company, a stenography and reporting company that frequently contracted with federal agencies.
 Here Jeffries was responsible for photocopying, bundling, and handling classified documents and later disposing of them, unshredded, in a dumpster.

-On December 14, 1985, Jeffries conspired with a coworker to attempt to sell to the Soviet Military Office in northwest Washington three classified documents including one titled “US House of Representatives, Department of Defense Command Control Communication and Intelligence Programs, C31, Closed Session, Subcommittee on Armed Services, Washington, DC.”
+On December 14, 1985, Jeffries conspired with a coworker to attempt to sell to the Soviet Military Office in northwest Washington three classified documents including one titled “US House of Representatives, Department of Defense Command Control Communication and Intelligence Programs, C31, Closed Session, Subcommittee on Armed Services, Washington, D.C.”
 At 4:45 p.m. he hand-delivered sample documents to the Soviet Military Office.
 He returned on December 17, at which time Soviet agents paid him $60.
 On December 20 he met with an undercover FBI agent who was posing as a Soviet.
 Law enforcement arrested Jeffries later that night.

 A subsequent federal audit of Acme Reporting Company revealed that their security system was a total failure.
 Background checks were inadequate, employees worked on classified materials from home, and no proper document destruction procedures were in place.

 In response to the Jeffries case, the Defense Investigative Service started Project Insight in 1986 to gather and analyze industrial security data and develop recommendations for new techniques.

 On March 13, 1986, a federal judge sentenced Jeffries to 3 to 9 years imprisonment.

 Edward Lee Howard

 Edward Lee Howard was a Boy Scout, an altar boy, and a returned Peace Corps volunteer who served in Colombia.
 After a period spent doing international development work with USAID, Howard went to work for the CIA in 1981.

 On May 2, 1983, the CIA fired him after noting discrepancies in his polygraph tests regarding past drug use and petty theft.
-Howard promptly made drunken phone calls to the US embassy in Moscow using a phone line he knew Soviets were monitoring, and thereby exposed his former supervisor as a CIA employee.
+Howard promptly made drunken phone calls to the U.S. embassy in Moscow using a phone line he knew Soviets were monitoring, and thereby exposed his former supervisor as a CIA employee.

-In 1984 Howard allegedly sold US intelligence to KGB agents in Austria.
+In 1984 Howard allegedly sold U.S. intelligence to KGB agents in Austria.
 In 1985 he vanished into the New Mexico desert after Soviet defector and KGB deputy chief Vitaly Yurchenko gave the FBI information which caused them to heavily surveil Howard.
 He escaped with the help of his wife Mary, who drove home from the desert with a dummy decoy in the passenger seat of the car, and played a recording of Howard's voice on a phone line she knew the FBI was tapping.

 Howard defected to Russia where the Soviets granted him asylum, an apartment, and a new identity.

 Howard died on July 12, 2002, at the age of 50, according to former KGB chief Vladimir A. Kryuchkov and State Department spokesman Richard A. Boucher.